 Dr. Alan Weaver has two major passions: 1) the growing numbers of pastors in poor and non-Christian countries who have no opportunity for either training or support and 2) the need for pastors to understand and release the power of God’s people whom they shepherd.
 In most of the world, pastors do all the ministry themselves and don’t understand their role in building their people up so that they are released to impact their churches and communities for Christ.

 Alan is one of the vice-presidents providing leadership to the Entrust organization.
-Among his responsibilities are liaison between Entrust and its African sister organization, More Than a Mile Deep (MMD), training systems development, and counsel to the Entrust president.
-Alan has worked at the International School of Leadership with Campus Crusade, written a course on mentoring for use with pastors in Africa, consults in areas of culture and leadership, and works with doctor of missiology students at Fuller’s School of Intercultural Studies.
+He works with national seminaries and Bible schools in an Asian country helping them write culturally appropriate course for their students.
+Alan has also worked at the International School of Leadership with Campus Crusade, written a course on mentoring for use with pastors in Africa, consults in areas of culture and leadership, and works with doctor of missiology students at Fuller’s School of Intercultural Studies.
 He travels extensively.

 Over two million people in Ethiopia are infected with HIV.
 The Ethiopian Church (6 million members) has a program that provides practical and spiritual care in its HIV/AIDS ministry.
 In partnership with Serving In Mission, the local churches are trained to respond to HIV/AIDS in their community by caring for the sick, the orphans, and providing education.
 This high impact, low cost program is also an effective gospel outreach.